 The maximum handicap index for 18 hole men is 36.4 and women 48.4.

-To obtain a 'handicap index', a player must submit at least 5 cards.
+To obtain a 'handicap index', a player must submit the equivalent of at least five 18 holecards.

 Where to find your NZG Handicap Index